sherifabdlnaby/kubephp/README.md

 # Misc Notes
 - Your application [should log app logs to stdout.](https://stackoverflow.com/questions/38499825/symfony-logs-to-stdout-inside-docker-container).
 Read about [12factor/logs](https://12factor.net/logs)
-- By default, `php-fpm` access & error logs are disabled as they're mirrored on `nginx`, this is so that `php-fpm` image will contains **only** application logs written by PHP.
+- By default, `php-fpm` access & error logs are disabled as they're mirrored on `nginx`, this is so that `php-fpm` image will contain **only** application logs written by PHP.
 - During Build, Image will run `composer dump-autoload` and `composer dump-env` to optimize for performance.
-- In **production**, Image contains source-code, however you must sync both `php-fpm` and `nginx` images so that they contain the same code.
+- In **production**, Image contains source-code, however, you must sync both `php-fpm` and `nginx` images so that they contain the same code.

 # License
 [MIT License](https://raw.githubusercontent.com/sherifabdlnaby/symdocker/blob/master/LICENSE)